copperwater/xNetHack/doc/xnh-changelog-7.0.md

   remaining.
 - A new message prints when playing a fire or frost horn describing the emanating bolt.
+- YAFMs:
+  - Attempting to chop down a petrified tree while hallucinating.

 ### Architectural changes